dwyl/mvp/api.md

 ```

 We are creating an `:api` pipeline
-that will only accepts and returns `json` objects.
+that will only accept and return `json` objects.
 `:fetch_session` is added as a plug
 because `:authOptional` requires us to do so.

 Every request that is routed to `/api`
-will be piped through both `:api` and `:authOptional` pipelines.
+will be piped through both the `:api` and `:authOptional` pipelines.

 You might have noticed two new controllers:
 `API.ItemController` and `API.TimerController`.